midi2-dev/bl-midi2-rs/README.md

 ```

 A more advanced use case might be to make a custom buffer which
-uses an arena allocater to back your messages.
+uses an arena allocator to back your messages.
 See the [buffer] docs for more info.

 ### Borrowed Messages